vyos/vyos-documentation/docs/configuration/firewall/zone.rst

    chapter.
 The examples in this section use the legacy firewall configuration commands, since this feature has been removed in earlier releases.

-.. note:: For latest releases, refer the `firewall
+.. note:: For latest releases, refer the `firewall (interface-groups)
    <https://docs.vyos.io/en/latest/configuration/firewall/general.html#interface-groups>`_
    main page to configure zone based rules.
 New syntax was introduced here :vytask:`T5160`